POLICY HUB

 Stamp duty

-Many argue the inefficiency of State bureaucracies is evidenced by stamp duty.
-With housing affordability at an all time low and with younger Australian’s increasingly unlikely to be able to buy a home, why is stamp duty still being charged on family homes and what’s the outcome if abolished?
+Many argue the inefficiency of state bureaucracies is evidenced by stamp duty.
+With housing affordability at an all time low and with younger Australians increasingly unlikely to be able to buy a home, why is stamp duty still being charged on family homes and what would the outcome be if stamp duty was abolished?

 CLICK - PRELIMINARY BRIEF